cr-0w/kuronotori/README.md

 ## `🔮` For The Future

-- Add in the ability for dynamic shellcode support.
+- No CRT.
+- Show SID.
 - Show process owner.
-- Show SID.
+- ~~Aesthetics update.~~ ✅
 - Show process privileges.
-- No CRT.
+- Add in the ability for dynamic shellcode support.
 - Try messing around with NTDLL/NTAPI; slowly start removing wrappers.
 A point where I can start messing around with `syscalls` would be awesome.
-- Add in the ability for more process injection techniques like `DLL Injections`; currently the program only supports the very basic [`CreateRemoteThread()`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createremotethread) shellcode injection.
+- ~~Add in the ability for more process injection techniques like `DLL Injections`; currently the program only supports the very basic [`CreateRemoteThread()`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createremotethread) shellcode injection.~~ ✅

 ## `💽` Installation